-In September 2024, the Corporation announced that it has achieved its target patient enrollment of 100 patients for the ARCHER trial.
-The Corporation expects to report topline data in Q1 2025.
-Cardiol has budgeted costs to complete this study to be approximately \$3 million.
-If Cardiol determines that the Phase II study meets its objectives, it currently expects to undertake the next steps of its clinical development program, which would consist of a larger clinical study, the details of which will be determined in consultation with its external clinical advisors and regulatory agencies.
+The Corporation expects to report topline data from ARCHER during H1 2025.
+Cardiol has budgeted costs to complete this study to be approximately \$0.3 million.
+If Cardiol determines that the Phase II study meets its objectives, next steps in the clinical development program will be assessed in consultation with external clinical advisors and regulatory agencies.
 The total cost and timeline to complete this clinical development program cannot be determined at this stage as this will depend on a variety of factors.
-The Corporation may involve a commercial partner from the pharmaceutical industry, to fund the late-stage clinical development and commercialization of CardiolRx[TM] for the treatment of acute myocarditis.
+The Corporation may involve a pharmaceutical industry commercial partner to fund the late-stage clinical development and commercialization of CardiolRx[TM] for the treatment of acute myocarditis.